svdhoog/ETACE/docs/visualisation_scripts/config.rst

             minor: [range,[1,80]]
             summary: custom_quantile
             quantile_values:
-               lower_quantile : 0.20
+               lower_percentile : 0.20
-               upper_quantile : 0.80
+               upper_percentile : 0.80

 plot_config.yaml
 ~~~~~~~~~

 The *plot_config.yaml* file contains all the necessary configuration options for a plot.
 Whenever a plot is specified on the *config.yaml* file, the *plot_config.yaml* file is read for the necessary specifications of the plot.
 As such, some of the parameters from the *plot_config.yaml* file is explained below.
 All options can also be found on the matplotlib website
 https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html

 **Plot-key( i.e.** ``plot1`` **):** This string should be the same as the Plot-key in the *config.yaml* file, to make sure